Bodie, California: Districts and amenities

 As a bustling gold mining center, Bodie had the amenities of larger towns, including a Wells Fargo Bank, four volunteer fire companies, a brass band, railroad, miners' and mechanics' union, several daily newspapers, and a jail.
 At its peak, 65 saloons lined Main Street, which was a mile long.
 Murders, shootouts, barroom brawls, and stagecoach holdups were regular occurrences.

 As with other remote mining towns, Bodie had a popular, though clandestine, red light district on the north end of town.
 There is an unsubstantiated story of Rosa May, a prostitute who, in the style of Florence Nightingale, came to the aid of the town menfolk when a serious epidemic struck the town at the height of its boom.
-She is credited with giving life-saving care to many, but after she died, was buried outside the cemetery fence.
+She is credited with giving life-saving care to many, but after she died she was buried outside the cemetery fence.

 Bodie had a Chinatown, the main street of which ran at a right angle to Bodie's Main Street.
 At one point it had several hundred Chinese residents and a Taoist temple.
 Opium dens were plentiful in this area.

 Bodie also had a cemetery on the outskirts of town and a nearby mortuary.
 It is the only building in the town built of red brick three courses thick, most likely for insulation to keep the air temperature steady during the cold winters and hot summers.
 The cemetery includes a Miners Union section, and a cenotaph erected to honor President James A. Garfield.
 The Bodie Boot Hill was located outside of the official city cemetery.

 On Main Street stands the Miners Union Hall, which was the meeting place for labor unions.
 It also served as an entertainment center that hosted dances, concerts, plays, and school recitals.
 It now serves as a museum.